 I Can Have My Bankruptcy Filed By A Petition Preparer

 Petition preparers charge you a fee to prepare and file your bankruptcy.
 However, petition preparers cannot legally give you advice because they are not attorneys.
 They simply file whatever bankruptcy papers you ask them to file, whether you should do that or not.

-Our law firm, Debra Booher & Associates, recently represented a client who had a petition preparer file a Chapter 7 bankruptcy for her even though she had $40,000 worth of equity in her house.
+Our law firm, Debra Booher & Associates, recently represented a client who had a petition preparer file a Chapter 7 bankruptcy for her even though she had $40,000 worth of non-exempt equity in her house.
 Her assets exceeded her debts and she would have lost her house to her creditors.
 We are converting the woman’s bankruptcy to a Chapter 13 to help her keep her house.

 Anyone can file bankruptcy forms, but without an experienced attorney advising you, you could end up losing thousands of dollars of assets to creditors.

 My Bankruptcy Is Simple — Any Bankruptcy Attorney Can File It